How to Learn a New Alphabet with 6 Essential Tips and Tricks

-Trying to study the whole alphabet at once might be biting off more than you can chew.
+Whether you’re learning Korean, Spanish or something else, trying to study a whole new alphabet at once might be biting off more than you can chew.
 If you break it down into small chunks, though, it’s easily digestible.

-There are several different ways you might do this.
+There are two main ways you might do this:

-One way is to start at the beginning of the alphabet and simply learn the first three or four letters.
+- Learn in order.
+Start at the beginning of the alphabet and learn the first three or four letters.
 The next time you study, work on the next three or four letters.
 Continue doing this until you’ve learned the whole alphabet.

-Another way to break up letters into more manageable sets is to group similar letters together.
-For instance, in one study session, you might choose to focus exclusively on vowels.
+- Group similar letters.
+In one study session, you might choose to focus exclusively on vowels.
 In the next session, you might work on a group of consonants that sound similar to each other.

-If you’re learning a language that uses a different script, you might even try breaking the letters down into groups based on what letters look similar to you.
-This way, you can pay particular attention to distinguishing between the appearances of similar looking letters so that you don’t mistake them for each other down the road.
+If you’re learning a language that uses a different script, you might even group letters based on which ones look similar to you.
+This way, you can pay particular attention to distinguishing between similar-looking letters so that you don’t mistake them for each other down the road.

-Regardless of how you break the letters into groups, focusing on just a few letters at a time is an easy and painless way to learn a new alphabet.
+Regardless of how you break the letters into groups, focusing on just a few letters at a time is an easy and painless way to start learning a new alphabet without getting totally overwhelmed.

-If your target language uses a script you’re unfamiliar with, memorizing the alphabet can be exceptionally hard.
+If your target language is something like Japanese or Russian and uses a script you’re unfamiliar with, memorizing the alphabet can be exceptionally hard.

 Luckily, using mnemonic devices to learn letter shapes is a fun, easy way to memorize even the most challenging alphabets.

-A mnemonic device is whatever technique or trick you use to remember something.
-For instance, ROYGBIV helps you remember what order colors appear in within rainbows.
+A mnemonic device is any technique or trick you use to remember something.
+For instance, ROYGBIV helps you remember the order of colors within rainbows.

 What do letters in your target language look like to you?